Remington Class-Action Lawsuit Settlement Approved

 By no great coincidence, the same people involved in this high-profile defiance of federal law are typically supporters of tougher gun laws, which, of course, they expect law-abiding gun owners to strictly obey.

-Ruger Expands Mark IV Series
+Ruger expands Mark IV series

 Sturm, Ruger & Company has expanded its Mark IV family of .22-caliber semi-auto pistols, adding the Mark IV 22/45 Tactical and a Competition model.